 The source file name may include the NetEx/eFT wildcard characters and ? as well as host specific wildcard characters where the two do not conflict.
-See "Source Wildcard Support for UNIX File Transfers" on page 41 and "File Handling Under UNIX NetEx/eFT" on page 37 for more details.
+See "Source Wildcard Support for UNIX File Transfers" on page 43 and "File Handling Under UNIX NetEx/eFT" on page 39 for more details.

-Command Qualifiers Parameters SENd [-qualifiers] source [destination] Where: SENd (required) the verb for this command.
-The minimum spelling is SEN. -qualifiers (optional) the qualifiers that apply to the SEND command.
+Command Qualifiers Parameters SENd [-qualifiers] source [destination]

+SENd (required) the verb for this command.
+The minimum spelling is SEN.

+-qualifiers (optional) the qualifiers that apply to the SEND command.
 Refer to the file handling section of the remote host for details about these qualifiers.
-For a remote UNIX host, refer to "File Handling Under UNIX NetEx/eFT" on page 37. source (required) the file specification for the file on the local host that you intend to send to the re- mote host. destination (optional) the file specification for the new file that is to be created on the remote host.
+For a remote UNIX host, refer to "File source (required) the file specification for the file on the local host that you intend to send to the remote host.